mozammil/censor-php/README.md

 The package also allows you to add wildcards to target words.

-For example, if you want to target `idiotic` and `idiot` at the same time, you could specific the pattern as `idiot%`.
+For example, if you want to target `idiotic` and `idiot` at the same time, you could specify the pattern as `idiot%`.

 Similarly, `%place%` will also match `Replacers`.
 The wildcard character can be changed if you wish, by doing the following

 ``` php
 <?php